 Since I was still into the scuba thing, I got a job working at a dive shop, where the customer service was so bad, I decided I could do better, so I opened up my own dive shop.
 Starting that on a shoe string budget ($5,000) it has grown to one of the largest dedicated dive shops in the country ScubaToys.com, with annual sales in the 5+ million range.
 Because of the success of the dive shop, I won Cisco's Growing with Technology Award for Sales & Marketing, been written up in Business Week, Entrepreuneur Magazine, UPS Magazine, The Dallas Business Journal, and The Wall Street Journal to name a few.

-Presently, I own both ScubaToys.com, and GatSplat.com, and run several other websites.
-I also do work for companies in Search Engine Optomization and do speaking and consulting for different companies and organizations on customer service, business, and internet stratagies for businesses, both domestically, and as far away as Australia (where I'm heading next week).
+Presently, I own GatSplat.com, and am working with individuals that want to own GatSplat Franchises and additionally, I run several other websites.
+I also do work for companies in Search Engine Optomization and do speaking and consulting for different companies and organizations on customer service, business, and internet stratagies for businesses, both domestically, and as far away as Australia where I have conducted multiple seminars.

 I welcome your comments and suggestions as I go through this - and if you would like to send a note with your thoughts or comments - good or bad, feel free.
 You can reach me at Info@GatSplat.com.